wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/how-does-matrix-work-part-1.md

 \end{bmatrix}
 $$

-There are two things we need to remember now to make sense of what we will explain.
+We need to remember two things now to make sense of what we will explain.
 First, a point multiplied by a matrix transforms the point to a new position.
 Therefore, the result of a point multiplied by a matrix has to be a point.
 If it weren't the case, we wouldn't be using matrices as a convenient way of transforming points.
 We must remember that a **m x p** matrix multiplied by a **p x n** matrix gives a **m x n** matrix.
 If we look at our point as a 1x3 matrix, we need the multiplication result to be another point, a 1x3 matrix.
 It, therefore, requires the matrix that we will be multiplying the point with to be a 3x3 matrix.
 Multiplying a 1x3 matrix by a 3x3 matrix gives, as expected, a 1x3 matrix which is another point.
 Here is what this multiplication looks like:

 $$
 \begin{bmatrix}x & y & z\end{bmatrix} *